Court-Approved Substance Abuse Assessment for the Santa Fe County District Court

 Receive your court-accepted completion certificate same day.

 The Santa Fe County District Court is a mid-sized district court serving Santa Fe County in New Mexico.
-Located at 225 Montezuma Ave., Santa Fe, NM 87501, the court operates with 3 judges and handles a wide range of criminal, civil, family, and traffic matters including cases that result in court-ordered counseling and educational requirements.
+You will find it at 225 Montezuma Ave., Santa Fe, NM 87501.
+The court runs with 3 judges.
+It handles criminal, civil, family, and traffic matters.
+Some of these cases lead to court-ordered counseling and education requirements.

-For individuals ordered by the Santa Fe County District Court to complete a substance abuse evaluation, understanding the court's structure and processes is important for successful compliance.
+Has the Santa Fe County District Court ordered you to complete a substance abuse evaluation?
+Then it helps to understand how the court works.
+Knowing its structure and process makes compliance easier.
 Serves Santa Fe, the oldest state capital in the U.S. (founded 1610).
 A world-renowned art destination with adobe architecture.

-DUI/DWI/OWI cases, drug possession charges, minor in possession (MIP) cases, substance-related probation violations, and drug-related offenses heard at the Santa Fe County District Court typically require a professional substance abuse assessment — also called a drug and alcohol evaluation or chemical dependency evaluation — to determine treatment needs and guide court sentencing.
-Our licensed evaluators conduct comprehensive assessments using ASAM (American Society of Addiction Medicine) criteria and validated screening instruments.
+Several cases at the Santa Fe County District Court usually require a professional substance abuse assessment.
+These include DUI/DWI/OWI cases, drug possession charges, minor in possession (MIP) cases, substance-related probation violations, and other drug offenses.
+This assessment is also called a drug and alcohol evaluation or chemical dependency evaluation.
+It determines your treatment needs and guides court sentencing.
+Our certified evaluator runs a thorough assessment using ASAM (American Society of Addiction Medicine) criteria and validated screening tools.

 What's Included